cornell-ece5760/Setup-Guide/intro/README.md

 # Course Policy Reference

-> **Note:** These policies are borrowed from Bruce Land and are largely identical to those on the previous course webpage.
+> **Note:** Some of these policies are borrowed from Bruce Land and are largely identical to those on the previous course webpage.

 ---